 I guess you can’t keep complaining if you’ve come to a point not liking the results about how things should be ‘better,’ ‘cleaner,’ and ‘healed.’
 Because what’s in front of you regardless of how you perceive it is Healing.
 These heavy rocks in my 2nd chakra are part of my Pluto path and they’re necessary.
 They’re my pattern, my power and powerlessness, and if Lord Shiva wants to take me on this journey with these harsh waters so be it.
 There is cataclysmic change and destruction, at least that’s how we humans have defined it.
 Pluto is the Soul and Evolution.
 Transformation, regeneration and power dynamics are the themes and as ruler of Scorpio, guides the understanding of your psyche and the nature of growth.

 My shocking experience in law school thrust me into an unexpected path, one I’m still coming to terms with years later.
-Instead of becoming a lawyer with a controlled or absent uterus who does her dance stuff on weekends, I became a conflict resolution professional, astrologer and educational something who plunged into psychosomatic healing and trauma work all within a wild schedule and with one too many naps over the years while arranging dance events with fellow artists in Pittsburgh.
+Instead of becoming a lawyer with an absent uterus who does her dance stuff on weekends, I became a conflict resolution professional, astrologer and educational something who plunged into psychosomatic healing and trauma work all within a wild schedule and with one too many naps over the years while arranging dance events with fellow artists in Pittsburgh.
 Basically, I am poor, waking up to panic and dark moments after my naps over my slim winnings, having had to move home to build a dream, or a plan.
 WHAT?!

 The force of Pluto makes you do things you would have never consciously chosen.
 The conflict and inertia created is unbearable at times.
 I am in no way anti-establishment or any path that can help assist the female body or life.
 To each their own.
 But I am constantly scared into choosing what I view as an authentic life even when I don’t want to for fear of maybe something worse, choosing an ‘alternative path’ that feeds my wellness.
 How much scaring into submission can one take?
 That is a choice for every Soul to make.